An Introduction to Flow Matching and Diffusion Models: Flow and Diffusion Models

 defines a flow $\psi$ solving the ODE in \cref{e:flow}.
 You can check this yourself by checking that $\psi_0(x_0)=x_0$ and computing

 where in (i) we used the chain rule.
 In \cref{fig:bm_ou_process}, we visualize a flow of this form converging to $0$ exponentially. \end{examplebox}

-\paragraph{Simulating an ODE.} In general, it is not possible to compute the flow $\psi_t$ explicitly if $u_t$ is not as simple as a linear function.
+\paragraph{Simulating an ODE.} In general, it is not possible to compute the flow $\psi_t$ explicitly if $u_t$ is not as simple as in the previous example.
 In these cases, one uses \themebf{numerical methods} to simulate ODEs.
 Fortunately, this is a classical and well researched topic in numerical analysis, and a myriad of powerful methods exist \citep{iserles2009first}.
 One of the simplest and most intuitive methods is the \themebf{Euler method}.
 In the Euler method, we initialize with $X_0=x_0$ and update via

-where $h=n^{-1}>0$ is a step size hyperparameter with $n \in \Nat$.
+where $h=n^{-1}>0$ is the \themebf{step size} and $n \in \Nat$ is the number of simulation steps.
 For this class, the Euler method will be good enough.
 To give you a taste of a more complex method, let us consider \themebf{Heun's method} defined via the update rule

-Intuitively, the Heun's method is as follows: it takes a first guess $X_{t+h}'$ of what the next step could be but corrects the direction initially taken via an updated guess.
+Intuitively, Heun's method is as follows: it takes a first guess $X_{t+h}'$ of what the next step could be but corrects the direction initially taken via an updated guess.

-\paragraph{Flow models.} We can now construct a generative model via an ODE.
-Remember that our goal was to convert a simple distribution $\pinit$ into a complex distribution $\pdata$.
-The simulation of an ODE is thus a natural choice for this transformation.
-A \themebf{flow model} is described by the ODE
+\paragraph{Flow models.} We can now construct a generative model via an ODE by making the vector field a \themebf{neural network vector field} $u_t^\theta$.
+For now, we simply mean that $u_t^\theta$ is a parameterized function $u_t^\theta:\mathbb{R}^d\times [0,1]\to\mathbb{R}^d$ with parameters $\theta$.
+Later, we will discuss particular choices of neural network architectures.
+Remember that our goal was to generate samples $z\sim \pdata$ from a distribution $\pdata$.
+In particular, these samples must be \emph{random}.
+Note though that an ODE itself is not random but fully deterministic.
+To inject some randomness, we simple make the initial condition $X_0$ random.
+Specifically, we choose an \themebf{initial distribution} $\pinit$.
+In most cases, we set $\pinit=\mathcal{N}(0,I_d)$ to be a simple standard Gaussian.
+Most importantly, whatever distribution you choose, it must be one that we can easily sample from at inference-time.
+A \themebf{flow model} is then described by the ODE